DanielSchuette/hashtest/README.md

 Please open an issue if you encounter any bugs!

 ## Running a Test
+Not yet documented.

+## Viewing Test Results
+Not yet documented.

 ## License
 Code in this repository is licensed under the [GPLv3 license](./LICENSE.md).